qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/misc/particle-arguments.md

 :::info

 Particle data depends on your version of Minecraft.
-In 1.20.5, Minecraft and Spigot updated their particle API, and they are no longer compatible with each other.
+In 1.20.5, Minecraft and Spigot updated their particle API, and they’re no longer compatible with each other.
 Please choose which version you use below:

 <MCVersionSwitch></MCVersionSwitch>